Murder suspect posts $35M bail, upsetting victim's family

-Tiffany Li will remain out of custody after family, friends and business associates of her mother raised $4 million cash and pledged San Francisco Bay Area properties valued a combined $62 million to post her bail.
+Tiffany Li will remain out of custody after family, friends and her mother's business associates raised $4 million cash and pledged Bay Area properties worth a combined $62 million to post her bail.
 Courts require double the bail amount when property is pledged instead of cash.

 "Nothing about this seems right," said Angela Dunn, a close friend of the victim who shared her home with him in the six months before his death.
 Dunn said the victim's mother is taking Li's release especially hard.

 Court records show 15 properties being pledged.
-Li's attorney Carr said the properties are owned by family and business associates of Li's mother, who spends most of her time in China where she profited from real estate investments there.
+Li's attorney Carr said the properties are owned by family and business associates of Li's mother, who spends most of her time in China where she profited from real estate investments.

 Li, 31, is charged with directing her boyfriend and another man to kill Keith Green, 27, and dispose of his body, which was found in May with a bullet wound to the neck 80 miles (129 kilometers) north of the suburban San Francisco mansion he and Li once shared with their two young daughters.